justinstroudbah/treescan-go/README.md

 ### Progress/Notes/Cautions

+* One thing I'm considering...when a given rule is entered (a node, if you will) I can allow the JavaScript VM's state to persist across that particular enter event for all the scripts associated with that context.
 * Got some more stuff working, some stuff I need to figure out.
   * Rules are now being loaded via the config json.
   * It's probably my Go ignorance: in the EnterEveryRUle event, I can't seem to get the values for the JavaScript source unless I loop through the map. ** That can't be right.
 Feedback appreciated **

 * The build is broken currently, but not by much.
 Tinkering with different ways to handle rule files.
 My idea is as follows:
   * One JSON file (see scripts directory) that specifies the rule filenames and the node context they scan (method invocations, class declarations, etc.)
-  * Each rule is a separate .js script file in the same directory as the abpve config file.
+  * Each rule is a separate .js script file in the same directory as the above config file.
   * Why?
 To keep the process lean.
 Don't do any processing if you don't have to.

 ### Current Issues